x81k25/k3s-baremetal-terraform/readme.md

 - All Terraform state is managed locally by default and excluded from git
 - Sensitive information should be stored in `terraform.tfvars` (gitignored)
 - The media module requires GPU drivers pre-installed on the host system
+- MLflow requires PostgreSQL databases to be properly initialized

 ## Contributing